Bradykinesia is impairment of voluntary motor control and slow movements or freezing.

 - doing physical therapy with exercises that increase your strength, balance, and flexibility

-- taking the steps needed to help avoid falling
+- taking necessary steps to help avoid falling

-One study suggests that bradykinesia may be caused by basal ganglia output failure.
-Another study looked at the role of dopamine in people with bradykinesia.
-Both studies gave compelling evidence to support their findings, but more research will have to be done before determining an exact cause.
+Both studies gave compelling evidence to support their findings, but more research is needed before determining an exact cause.